exepulveda/pymgt/README.md

 This transform iteratively gaussianises one projection found by maximising the Friedman index for departure from Gaussian.
-It can use the original gradient descend optimisation method (fastest) or differential evolution (slower but more robust)
+It can use the original gradient descend optimisation method (fastest) or differential evolution (slower but more robust).

 Reference:
 Barnett, R. M., Manchuk, J. G., & Deutsch, C. V. (2013).
 Projection Pursuit Multivariate Transform.
 Mathematical Geosciences, 46(3), 337–359. https://doi.org/10.1007/s11004-013-9497-7